June 5, 2017

 “We have conducted a series of in vitro and in vivo experiments in the laboratory to assess the degree of HBsAg [Hepatitis B surface antigen] contamination of jet injector guns during use (detection of HBsAg is presumptive evidence of HBV contamination),” stated the report.

 Firing Into Vials – In Vitro Experiments

 Initial investigations unveiled a shocking phenomenon after firing the Ped-O-Jet.
 “It was observed that when the device was held horizontally, a drop of fluid would remain on the injection nozzle port after firing,” stated the report.
 When the gun was held vertically “the drop would disappear (back into the injection nozzle head) in 3 to 5 seconds.”
-It was also noted that if the trigger was cocked while the jet gun was held in a horizontal position the drop of fluid would immediately disappear back into the nozzle head 3 to 5 seconds after firing.
+It was also noted that if the trigger was cocked while the jet gun was held in a horizontal position the drop of fluid immediately disappeared back into the nozzle head.
 The researchers concluded, “These manipulations causing disappearance of the fluid drop are common during clinical use of the jet injector.”

 The researchers were observing the undesirable phenomenon known as fluid suck-back.
 This means if blood were upon the nozzle it would be sucked-back into the orifice of the jet gun contaminating the drug reservoir and the next dosage to be fired.

 Inventor of the Ped-O-Jet, Aaron Ismach, stated within his 1962 patent that his invention is “free from danger of sucking fluid back from a patient either during or after the firing cycle is completed so that the danger of cross-infection is almost completely avoided” (Ismach, 1962).
 In light of the Phoenix Labs investigation, Ismach’s assertion appears to be no more than a puffing statement to promote the sale of his invention.